815: Agent for H.A.R.M.

 The Flowbee Precision Home Haircut System is a combination vacuum cleaner and hair trimmer; the idea is that the suction lifts the hair while the trimmer cuts it to precisely the desired length.
 The Flowbee was famously mocked in the Wayne’s World movie, with the line “It’s sucking my will to live!”

 TGI Fridays is a middle-class restaurant that serves such things as potato skins, burgers, steaks, pasta, and mammoth desserts.
 Its logo is red-and-white-striped.

 A young Charles Grodin.

-Charles Grodin is an actor who has appeared in such films as Beethoven, Seems Like Old Times, and Rosemary’s Baby.
+Charles Grodin (1935-2021) was an actor who appeared in such films as Beethoven, Seems Like Old Times, and Rosemary’s Baby.

 Stefanie “Steffi” Graf is a professional tennis player who racked up an astonishing string of victories in the late 1980s and 1990s.
 In October 2001 she married fellow tennis player Andre Agassi; they have had two children together.

 Mary Kay Inc. is a cosmetics company that operates on the Multi-level marketing business model: distributors, called “beauty consultants,” earn income through direct sales to customers, and commissions on products sold to other distributors that they recruit.
 Top-sellers are rewarded with an iconic pink Cadillac.
 In 2018, Mary Kay reported wholesale earnings of $3.7 billion.

 With Barbie und Ken.